-This year your hospital must electronically submit four eCQMs to the Centers for Medicare and Medicaid Services (CMS) Inpatient Quality Reporting (IQR) program.
+This year, your hospital must electronically submit four eCQMs to the Centers for Medicare and Medicaid Services (CMS) Inpatient Quality Reporting (IQR) program.
 In this week’s blog, we’ve compiled five recommendations for selecting eCQMs, Electronic Clinical Quality Measures, for submission to the IQR program.

 Before you read this blog, make sure you are familiar with all of the requirements for submission to the CMS IQR program.
 You can read a quick blog about the requirements here.

-Now that you are caught up, on to the good stuff; selecting the four mandatory eCQMs for submission.
-When you select your eCQMs you want to choose measures that are the best reflection of your hospital’s quality performance.
+Now that you are caught up, on to the good stuff: selecting the four mandatory eCQMs for submission.
+When you select your eCQMs, you want to choose measures that are the best reflection of your hospital’s quality performance.
 We know this can be difficult, so here are the recommendations for evaluation and selection of your eCQMs for submission.

 1. Confirm you are using the right specification version.
-In order for the file to be accepted it must be submitted in a QRDA file format based on the June 2015 version of the specifications.
+In order for the file to be accepted, it must be submitted in a QRDA file format based on the June 2015 version of the specifications.

 2. Review your data.
 Look at your measure numbers from a previous quarter.
-Choose an historic quarter that reflects your results.
+Choose a historic quarter that reflects your results.
 This will help you determine which measures to focus on in Q3 or Q4 – which are the available reporting quarters for 2016.

 a.
-Accepted QRDA files with patients meeting the Initial Patient Population (IPP) of the applicable measures
+Accepted QRDA files with patients meeting the Initial Patient Population (IPP) of the applicable measures.

 b.
-Zero denominator declarations – if possible, select eCQMs that have Denominators in the reporting period
+Zero denominator declarations – if possible, select eCQMs that have Denominators in the reporting period.

 c.
-Case threshold exemptions - if possible, select eCQMs with more than five cases in the reporting period
+Case threshold exemptions - if possible, select eCQMs with more than five cases in the reporting period.

 4. Review the performance rates for your measures.

-5. Choose four measures that you have a high degree of confidence that they are an accurate reflection of the quality of care at your hospital.
+5. Choose four measures that you are highly confident about and that you feel are an accurate reflection of the quality of care at your hospital.